quasilyte/phpgrep/README.md

 Syntax-aware grep for PHP code search.

+## Overview

+`phpgrep` is both a library and a command-line tool.

+Library can be used to perform syntax-aware PHP code matching inside Go programs while binary utility can be used from your favorite text editor or terminal emulator.

 It's very close to [structural search and replace](https://www.jetbrains.com/help/phpstorm/structural-search-and-replace.html) in PhpStorm, but better suited for standalone usage.